julie-is-late/TensorFlow-Signal-Processing/README.md

 In the past, doing signal processing in machine learning involved doing some manual decomposition of the input in order to abstract away the signal processing [1].
 Often audio would be rendered into images of the spectrogram, which show the frequency distribution of the audio.
 While this works well for classification problems, it lacks accuracy for end to end regression problems like ours.
 For that, we need to do actual signal processing in order to detect the features that matter.

 The current progress on this project is available at [github.com/jshap70/TensorFlow-Signal-Processing](http://github.com/jshap70/TensorFlow-Signal-Processing)
+The audio files and results can be seen [here](https://soundcloud.com/user-185449259/sets/tensorflow-signal-processing-soundfiles), though the relevant ones are linked as needed in the paper.

 ## sample types and why we care